 Alongside it, Google shared this OKR:

 This high-level OKR easily encapsulates Google’s stated mission.
-For help finding and drafting your “company why,” click here.
+Find out how to discover and draft your company’s “why” your company’s “why”.

-In the video, Coach Ryan also highlights the key results aspect of OKRs, which should be measurable and timebound.
-Key Results benchmark and monitor how we get to the objective.
+In the video, Coach Ryan also highlights the Key Results aspect of OKRs, which should be specific and time-bound, aggressive yet realistic, and measurable and verifiable.
+Key Results benchmark and monitor how we get to the Objective.

-To hear the entire interview with Coach Ryan check it out above, or, to have him be your OKR coach, click here.
+To hear the entire interview with Coach Ryan check it out above, or find how to get an OKR coach.

 If you’re interested in starting our OKRs 101 course, click here.